 What is your current coffee table situation?
 Is it perfectly curated, overflowing with unread magazines, or just a little bit sad?
 It’s easy to spend weeks (maybe even years!) searching for the perfect accent table for your space—the size needs to be right, the shape needs to work with the rest of your furniture, the material needs to stand out—but once you find the one, you need to nurture it.
 It is, after all, the focal point of your living room.
 We recommend adorning it with pretty accents while making sure to keep it functional and edit out the unnecessary.
 How do you use your living room—is it for lazy days of Netflix binges, hosting cocktail parties, or playing board games?
 Simply match your needs with one of the styles below, and you’ve got yourself a curated coffee table in no time.

 “More is more” is your motto.
 You don’t believe in Konmari—in fact, you’d rather keep your mementos for a lifetime.
 If your walls are stacked with art and bookcases filled with books, keep your coffee table as simple as possible—even lucid—and let your precious objects shine.
-Layer your favourite coffee table with books, vases, treasure boxes, and pretty matchbooks to light your favourite candles.
+Layer your favorite coffee table with books, vases, treasure boxes, and pretty matchbooks to light your favorite candles.

 You love moody but minimal Scandinavian interiors.
 You effortlessly mix vintage pieces with sleek design elements and high/low pieces.
-Start with a vintage steamer trunk, then layer it with your favourite objects: brass candelabras, pineapple tumblers, design books, and colourful vases.
+Start with a vintage steamer trunk, then layer it with your favorite objects: brass candelabras, pineapple tumblers, design books, and colorful vases.